Cruiser Mk III: Design and development

-At a meeting of the General Staff, an official specification was determined, which included 30 mm armour, a 2-pounder gun and a road speed of 30 mph.
-A subsequent review of the specification by Martel and Percy Hobart approved 30 mm armour all round provided cross-country speed could be kept at 25 mph.
+At a meeting of the General Staff, an official specification was determined, which included 30 mm armour, a Ordnance QF 2-pounder gun and a road speed of 30 mph.
+A subsequent review of the specification by Martel and Percy Hobart approved 30 mm armour all round, provided cross-country speed could be kept at 25 mph.
 Pending the delivery of the A13, an interim design was approved from the A7, A9 and A10, the A9 being selected.
 Orders for the resulting Mk.
 I's were limited pending the arrival of the A13.

 The first prototype (A13E1) was delivered in 1937.
 Following the testing of two prototypes, the A13 was ordered into production.
-The original order was for 50 tanks; 65 had been built by mid 1939.
+The original order was for 50 tanks; 43 had been delivered by the start of the war and 22 more from September to December 1939.
 The Mk III weighed 14 LT, had a crew of four, a 340 hp engine and a top speed of 30 mph and was armed with a 2 pounder gun and a machine-gun.
 When it was introduced into service in 1937, the army still lacked a formal tank division.

 Combat history

-Like most British cruisers, the A13 was fast but under-armoured and mechanically unreliable.
-As part of the British Expeditionary Force sent to France, the Cruiser Mark III equipped units in the 1st Armoured Division, but most were lost.
-A few were used in Greece and in the Western Desert 1940–1941 (Libya), where they equipped units of the 7th Armoured Division.
+Like most early British cruisers, the A13 was fast but under-armoured and mechanically unreliable.
+As part of the British Expeditionary Force sent to France, the Cruiser Mark III equipped units in the 1st Armoured Division but most were lost.
+A few were used in the Battle of Greece and in the Western Desert 1940–1941, where they equipped units of the 7th Armoured Division.
 The design was used as the basis for the Cruiser Mk IV.